 Encrypt doucments containing sensitive information before they are placed on portable devices, unless the entire drive or data storage of the device is encrypted.

-Smart phones capable of receiving email should be configured to connect to our server via secure IMAP – Post Office Protocol is not to be used.
+Smart phones capable of receiving email should be configured to connect to our email system via secure protocols – insecure protocols are not to be used

 Protect and secure mobile devices from theft at all times.